Upgrading to Meerkat 3

 A new About page shows the installed version of Meerkat and build time.

-Installation is easier.
 The GUI is now served directly from the binary, rather than from a directory on the filesystem.
-Installation is therefore just copying a single file (the binary).

 Prepare